magsdal3na/chasde-bank/README.md

-# chasde-bank
-Fake bank to use for scambaiting.
+Fake bank to use for scambaiting *in progress*.